Skip to main content

 • Termination Complexity: High (strict labor protections)

-• Onboarding Timeline: Approximately 15-20 calendar days
+• Onboarding Timeline: 48 hours*

 • Payroll Frequency: Monthly